 The board will vote on the recommendation once there is a lease agreement between the school district and the Archdiocese of Philadelphia, which is projected to happen sometime in May, Board of School Directors President Linda Kinsler-Fox told Patch.

-The question of where to house the school has been an ongoing discussion since the announcement.
+The question of since the announcement.

 "We have explored every possible option with the two-pronged priority of trying to keep the school in Media Borough and keeping the 400 plus students together as a unit.
 I repeat, we have explored and weighed every available option and it is my recommendation to the board and this community that we aggressively pursue a lease with the Archdiocese of Philadelphia for the soon to be closed Nativity BVM parish school building," Wigo said at Thursday's school board meeting.

 The Nativity BVM community, however, has also seen its own share of ongoing drama.

 In January, the Archdiocese's .
 However, after a , the ruling was .

 The Nativity community has been and has focused blame toward the Archdiocese and the Nativity BVM Parish Pastor Rev. Edward Bell, as well as many .